Sadigjan

 Sadigjan is one of the famous Azerbaijani tar players.
 By improving this instrument, Sadigjan expanded the possibilities of virtuoso playing on this instrument.
 He increased the number of strings from 5 to 13, made additional changes to the body of the instrument, and completely changed the system of frets on the tar's neck reducing their number from 27–28 to 22.

 Sadigjan introduced significant innovations in the Azerbaijani mugham improving the "Segah", "Mirza Huseyn Segah" and the "Mahur" mughams.
 The appearance in Azerbaijani music of "Mahur-Hindi", "Orta Mahur", "Zabul Segah", "Kharij Segah", "Yetim Segah", "Choban Bayati" mughams is associated with the work of Sadigjan and the Azerbaijani tar.

-In the 90s of the 19th century, under the leadership of Sadigjan, an ensemble was created in Shusha.
+In the 1890s, under the leadership of Sadigjan, an ensemble was created in Shusha.
 This included famous singers and musicians of that time.
-Among the students of tar were such famous musicians as Gurban Primov, Mashadi Zeynal, Arsen Yaramishev, Mardi Janibekov, Hamid Malibeyli, Mashadi Jamil Amirov, Shirin Akhundov and others.
+Among the students of tar were such famous musicians as Gurban Primov, Mashadi Zeynal, Arsen Yaramishev, Mardi Janibekov, Malibeyli Hamid, Mashadi Jamil Amirov, Shirin Akhundov and others.